isomerpages/pris-test/_learn-about-corrections/Programmes/Psychology Based Correctional Programmes (PCPs).md

 ---
 ![](/images/Rehabilitation/PCRD-2022-CRS-B4-2.jpg)

-Singapaore Prison Service provides a range of psychology-based correctional programmes (PCPs) for inmates under our care.
-These PCPs aim to enhance the motivation of inmates to change and address their unhelpful thinking patterns related to offending.
-Prosocial skills training is also provided in the programmes to help inmates achieve lives that are free from drugs and crime.
+Singapore Prison Service provides a range of rehabilitation programmes for offenders under our care.
+These programmes are psychology-based and aims to: <br>(1) Motivate offenders to change and <br>

-In general, the development of PCPs is guided by: <br> (1) the needs assessment of the local inmates populations, <br>(2) established rehabilitation frameworks, and <br>(3) best practices that are proven effective in reducing recidivism in the corrections literature.
-Specifically, the theoretical orientation of the PCPs is influenced by three known rehabilitation models and theory – namely the Risk-Need-Responsivity (RNR) model, the Good Lives Model (GLM) and the Desistance Approach.
+(2) Work on their negative thinking patterns that leads to their offending. <br> These programmes also provide opportunities for offenders to practice and enhance their ability to communicate with others better and manage their emotions, so that they can work towards a live free from drugs and crime.

-The PCPs also utilize evidence-based intervention strategies such as the Cognitive-Behavioural model and the Social Learning theory to address the criminogenic needs of the inmates.
-Inmates learn to manage their emotions and behaviours through restructuring their unhelpful cognitions into more constructive ones in a systematic manner, and practice constructive skills such as communication, emotion regulation, and problem-solving skills to help them manage high-risk situations and prevent relapse.
-For specific populations such as the women and youths, relevant intervention strategies are incorporated in the PCPs to meet their unique needs and responsivity.
+The development of our psychology-based correctional programmes (PCPs) are guided by: <br> (1) Research on the needs of our offenders, <br>(2) Established rehabilitation frameworks, and <br>(3) Best practices from overseas correctional programmes. <br>Specifically, our programmes are guided by the Risk-Need-Responsivity (RNR) model, the Good Lives Model (GLM) and the Desistance Approach.
+For specific populations such as the women and youth, relevant intervention strategies are incorporated in the programmes to meet their unique needs.

 <ul class="jekyllcodex_accordion">
   <li>